As promised in my French Alps trip report, here's a more detailed review of our excellent visit to CERN, near Geneva, Switzerland.

 12. Have fun!

 Visiting CERN is fun!
-There's a lot of humor to be found in the exhibitions.
-Lots of red buttons to push and see whether you actually create a black hole that can swallow up the entire earth.
-It hasn't happened to us but who knows, you might just get lucky!
+The exhibitions are full of humor.
+There are lots of red buttons to push to see whether you actually create a black hole that can swallow up the entire earth.
+It hasn't happened to us, but who knows—you might just get lucky!

-Have you ever visited Cern?
-Got any tips to add?
+Have you ever visited CERN?
+Do you have any tips to add?
 Please share those in the comments section below.
-You can also leave me questions about visiting CERN and I'll try and give you the best answer I can.
+You can also leave me questions about visiting CERN, and I'll try to give you the best answer I can.

 I am writing a post for students and schoolchildren and I need photo like that.